-In addition to the transactions discussed in note 4, the Company had the following related party transactions during the three months ended March 31, 2017 and 2016:
+In addition to the transactions discussed in Note 4, the Company had the following related party transactions during the six months ended June 30, 2017 and 2016:

 In January and February of 2017, the Company received advances aggregating \$3.3 million from Christopher Diamantis, a director of the Company.
 The advances, along with \$0.5 million of previously accrued but unpaid interest, were due on demand, bearing interest at 10% per annum.
 The Company used the advances to pay the purchase price for the Hospital Assets and for general corporate purposes.
 On March 7, 2017, the Company issued a promissory note to Mr. Diamantis in the amount of \$3.8 million (the "2017 Diamantis Note") in connection with these advances received in 2017, plus accrued and unpaid interest of \$0.5 million.
 In conjunction with the issuance of the 2017 Diamantis Note, the Company also issued to Mr. Diamantis warrants to purchase 250,000 shares of the Company's common stock.
-The 2017 Diamantis Note was repaid on March 21, 2017 with the proceeds received from the issuance of the Convertible Debentures (see note 5).
+The 2017 Diamantis Note was repaid on March 21, 2017 with the proceeds received from the issuance of the Convertible Debentures (see Note 5).
+In May and June of 2017, the Company received advances from Mr. Diamantis, net of repayments totaling \$0.2 million, at a 10% per annum interest rate.

-Alcimede billed the Company \$0.1 million for consulting fees pursuant to a consulting agreement for each of the three months ended March 31, 2017 and 2016.
+Alcimede billed the Company \$0.2 million and \$0.3 million for consulting fees pursuant to a consulting agreement for each of the six months ended June 30, 2017 and 2016, respectively.

-Monarch Capital, LLC ("Monarch") billed the Company for consulting fees pursuant to a consulting agreement in the amount of \$60,000 and \$50,000 for the three months ended March 31, 2017 and 2016, respectively.
+Monarch Capital, LLC ("Monarch") billed the Company for consulting fees pursuant to a consulting agreement in the amount of \$0.1 million for the six months ended June 30, 2017 and 2016, respectively.
 Michael Goldberg, a director of the Company up until his resignation effective April 24, 2017, is the Managing Director of Monarch.